SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/web-config.md

 Used by web, remote web services, service.

-The web.config file is an XML file that can be changed as needed, but we recommend running the SuperOffice Web Configurator which is installed by the [web client][1].
+The *web.config* file is an XML file that can be changed as needed, but we recommend running the SuperOffice Web Configurator which is installed by the [web client][1].
 Administrators can use configuration files to set policies that affect how applications run on their computers.
 Read more on [MSDN][2].

 There are some SuperOffice specific sections, defined under the SuperOffice sectionGroup.

 ## Security

 > [!WARNING]
-> Do not change these values unless absolutely sure!
+> Do not change these values unless you are absolutely sure!

 | Parameter | Description |
 |-----------|-------------|